microsoft/satellite-imagery-labeling-tool/docs/GeoTiffs.md

 pip install titiler.{package}
 ```

-TiTiler can then be run as a server process that listens on some port
+TiTiler can then be run as a server process that listens on some port:

 ```
 uvicorn --host 0.0.0.0 --port <PORT> titiler.application.main:app